dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 ### Setup

+You can configure this settings on the first application launch, using a built-it form, so no need to do it manually on the file system.

-The app expects a settings json file in the path '$HOME/.HABSpeaker/settings.json' with a content like:
+The app settings json file in the path '$HOME/.HABSpeaker/settings.json' will look like:

 ```json
 {"speakerId": "myspeakerid", "ohUrl": "http://192.168.1.200:8080", "ohToken": "oh.TokenNme.RANDOM"}